josharnoldjosh/GanDrawPlatform/readme.md

 At each turn, the drawer first **draws the image to the best of his ability**, and then **downloads both the semantic map (the block colored image) and the generated, realistic image.**

 He nexts decides to either ask a question to get more information to draw a better image, ask for a potential clarification, or simply ask for another instruction.

+### Server - For developers only
+*Everyone must open server_config.py and toggle "localhost" to either true or false, depending on where the server is being run from.*

+After that: `python3 server.py`

+Users should be able to connect to your server.
+You may have to dig around in `drawer.py` and `teller.py` to update the correct server links.